Edouard99/MixedRealityPuzzleGame/README.md

 (Note that all proposed names can be changed, yet you will need to modify them in the c# script Read_Write_json.cs)

 9. Upload the puzzle grid json file "puzzle_data.json" in the puzzlejson container.
-10. In azure go to your Storage Account>Access Key and copy one of the key value and paste it as the value of the variable *accessKey* in the script *Read_Write_json.cs*.
+10. In azure go to your Storage Account>Access Key and copy one of the key values and paste it as the value of the variable *accessKey* in the script *Read_Write_json.cs*.
 - - - -
 11. Build your Unity Project.
-12. When your unity project will be build : go to the build file and open ./*Nameofyourapp*/Package.appxmanifest and in the section <Capabilities> add the line : **<uap:Capability Name="documentsLibrary"/>** and save it.
+12. When your unity project will be build : go to the built file and open ./*Nameofyourapp*/Package.appxmanifest and in the section <Capabilities> add the line : **<uap:Capability Name="documentsLibrary"/>** and save it.
 13. Deploy your solution on your device.
 14. You are ready to play !